yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 But the `resolutions` field is always considered by yarn, even if `--flat` is not specified.

-Inceidently, this resolves this strange situation when two developers would be working on the same project, and one is using `--flat` while the other is not, and they would get different `node_modules` contents because of that.
+Incidently, this resolves this strange situation when two developers would be working on the same project, and one is using `--flat` while the other is not, and they would get different `node_modules` contents because of that.